Pvpkishore/Music-App/README.md

 ## Overview

-**MUSIC APP** is a web-based application built using JavaScript, HTML, and CSS.
+**MUSICX APP** is a web-based application built using JavaScript, HTML, and CSS.
 The app allows users to play and manage their favorite music tracks with an intuitive and user-friendly interface.
 It features basic music controls such as play, pause, and track navigation.

 ## Table of Contents